The list of doctoral theses

 The aim of this study will be to isolate and characterize resistance plasmids in aforementioned samples.
 Moreover, the study will determine if there is a correlation between concentration of antibiotics, their transformation products (TPs) and the presence of resistance plasmids in analyzed environmants.

-Supervisors: Dr. hab.
+Supervisors: Prof dr. hab.
 Ewa Korzeniewska Researchgate (e-mail: firstname.lastname@example.org)

 Dr. hab.
 Ewa Felis Researchgate (e-mail: email@example.com)